Last Updated on October 26, 2022 by Griselda M.

 Sedums thrive well when they get enough light.
 As long as you don’t put them in areas with direct sunlight.
 Make sure to give enough air circulation to the plant.

 Sedums can grow well even when you do not put fertilizer on the soil.
 While it is not a bad decision to put fertilizer, you should look at the ingredients.
-There are ingredients that are not good for succulents but there are some that can help them bloom.
+Some ingredients are not good for succulents but some can help them bloom.

 Fertilizers that are rich in nitrogen are a good option for succulents.
 Since they promote the grouping of plants, you need to watch them carefully.
 Just apply about 2.54cm over the soil.